Strawberry cucumber mint lemonade (Photo by NCC)

 Dandelion greens boast complete proteins and are high in vitamins, minerals and antioxidants, including calcium and iron and vitamins A, C, B1, B2, B6, E and K. Learn how to make dandelion greens ginger tea, dandy balls and dandelion chips.

-Disclaimer: When foraging for ingredients, consult a field guide for correct species identification.
+Disclaimer: When foraging for ingredients in your backyard, consult a field guide for correct species identification.
 When in doubt, don’t take the risk.